 In C, input and output operations are performed through streams.
 Streams represent the flow of data between the program and external sources such as the user, files, or devices.
 C provides three standard streams for I/O:

-• Standard Input (stdin): This stream is used for receiving input from the user or another program.
+): This stream is used for receiving input from the user or another program. - Standard Output (

-• Standard Output (stdout): This stream is used for displaying output to the console or another program.
+): This stream is used for displaying output to the console or another program. - Standard Error (

 Now let’s dive deeper into each of these streams and learn how to perform input and output operations in C.